- What does Pluralsight do?

 Pluralsight is an online learning platform with courses in software engineering, design, digital marketing, product management, and sales, as well as in-depth tracks in web development, data science, operations, and cyber security.
-Many companies use Pluralsight to evaluate their employees’ technical skills, so their courses are frequently updated to keep up with the latest trends in tech.
+Many companies use Pluralsight to evaluate their employees’ technical skills.
+That means their courses are frequently updated with the latest trends in tech.

 With 5000+ courses, Pluralsight has offerings for people at all levels, from complete beginner to advanced.

-The courses, which are self-guided, feature recorded lectures, and skill assessments.
+The self-guided courses feature recorded lectures and skill assessments.
 Those who complete an in-depth track earn a certificate, which they can add to their LinkedIn profile.
-Paths take 9-50 hours to complete and are composed of shorter courses.
+Paths take 9-50 hours to complete.
+They are composed of shorter courses.
 Those who subscribe have access to the entire course library, additional exercise files, email & phone support, the mobile application, and the platform’s discussion board, where users can ask questions and connect with their peers.
 Otherwise, Pluralsight offers quite a few free courses, but their free offerings change each week.

 In addition, Pluralsight offers 1-on-1 mentoring, which allows students to meet with a field expert via video chat once a week for 90 minutes in order to discuss course content and career goals.
 To speak with a mentor, registered users must pay an additional fee, which is calculated by the minute.